NuriaExtremadouro/apollo-server-poc/README.md

     - `skills: [UserSkill!]` means that the `skills` field is nullable but, if it contains an array, the content of said array has to be a `UserSkill`.
 It can contain an array with null values.
     - `skills: [UserSkill!]!` would mean that the `skills` field always needs to contain an array, even if it's an empty array.
 - There are more types such as `union`, `interface` and `enum`, but those aren't used in this POC.
 Check them [here](https://www.apollographql.com/docs/apollo-server/schema/schema#supported-types).
 - We can document our types (including queries/mutations) with `""` blocks.
-This is recommended so clients can know what our schema offers (similar to Swagger).
+This is recommended so clients know what our schema offers (similar to Swagger).
 We can also apply [directives](https://www.apollographql.com/docs/apollo-server/schema/directives) in our schema for things like marking fields as deprecated, as well as custom behaviors.

 ### Queries